joergboe/MakeItSimple/README.md

 and run it.
 The release package is a self extracting script.
 Execute it and follow the instructions on the screen.
 You can install the tool into an arbitrary place.
 The preferred way is to run this script as root user and to install the tool into a system directory.
-* The default installation place for the root user is '/usr/local'
+* The default installation place for the root user is `/usr/local`
-* The default installation place for other users is '~/mktsimple'
+* The default installation place for other users is `~/mktsimple`

 ## Quick Start

-* After installation you can start the project wizard 'mktsimple' from your installation directory.
+* After installation you can start the project wizard `mktsimple` from your installation directory.
 * Follow the instructions and select the option 'Create a hello world project'.
-* Then open the created project directory in a shell and execute 'make all'.
+* Then open the created project directory in a shell and execute `make all`.
-* To find out more about the possible options of the tool execute 'make help'
+* To find out more about the possible options of the tool execute `make help`
-* If the tool is not installed in the default location ('/usr/local') and the project has no local copy of the 'warning.xxx.mk files it is necessary to add the option '-I' with the path to the include directory of your installation e. g.: 'make -I ~/mktsimple/include'
+* If the tool is not installed in the default location (`/usr/local`) and the project has no local copy of the `warning.xxx.mk` files it is necessary to add the option `-I` with the path to the include directory of your installation e. g.: `make -I ~/mktsimple/include`

 ## Samples